MystiquePanda/wtjs/wtjs_build-ins.md

 let pp = new Promise(
  (fulfilledCB,rejectedCB)=>{
     setTimeout(()=>{ rejectedCB();console.log("done")}, 3000);})
-/*depends on which call back is called, the state of promise will change.*/
+/*depends on which callback is called, the state of promise will change.*/
 ```
 State of Promise:
 - pending: initial state